-Setting Description URL Category To filter by a URL category, select Filter by URL Category and type the first letter of a URL category by which to filter.
+Setting Description URL Category lter by a URL category, select Filter by URL Category and type the first letter URL category by which to filter.
 Choose the category from the list that appears.
 Application To filter by an application, select Filter by Application and choose an application by which to filter.
 To filter by an application type, select Filter by Application Type and choose an application type by which to filter.
-Policy To filter by a policy group, select Filter by Policy and enter a policy group name by which to filter.
+Policy To filter by the name of the policy responsible for the final decision on this transaction, select Filter by Action Policy and enter a policy group name (Access Policy, Decryption Policy, or Data Security Policy) by which to filter.
+See the description for PolicyGroupName in the section Access Log Files, page 20-13 for more information.
 Advanced Malware Protection See About Web Tracking and Advanced Malware Protection Features, page 13-10.
 Malware Threat To filter by a particular malware threat, select Filter by Malware Threat and enter a malware threat name by which to filter.
 To filter by a malware category, select Filter by Malware Category and choose a malware category by which to filter.
 WBRS In the WBRS section, you can filter by web reputation score and by a particular web reputation threat. • To filter by web reputation score, select Score Range and select the upper and lower values by which to filter.
 Or, you can filter for websites that have no score by selecting No Score . • To filter by web reputation threat, select Filter by Reputation Threat and enter a web reputation threat by which to filter.
 AnyConnect Secure Mobility To filter by the location of users (either remote or local), select Filter by User Location and choose a user type by which to filter.
-User Request To filter by transactions that were initiated by the client, select Filter by User-Requested Transactions.
+User Request To filter by transactions that were initiated by the client, select Filter by User-Requested Transactions .
 Note When you enable this filter, the search results include some "best guess" transactions.